ZeroTrace AirLeak

 - Battery values update as the device reports

-- Why-class panel updates as new votes accumulate
+- The leakage score and Why-class breakdown update as new signals accumulate

-The page is fully reactive — no manual refresh needed.
+The page reflects the live capture stream, no manual refresh needed.

-Open Devices, click on your own iPhone in the table.
-Walk around the room.
-Watch the RSSI chart, the action history, the linked MACs as the phone rotates.
-Within 30 minutes you'll have a strong intuition for what every signal means.
+Open Live, tap your own iPhone, then walk around the room.
+Watch the RSSI history and the Apple action change in real time.
+Within a few minutes you'll have a strong intuition for what every signal means.